dmhacker/dmhacker.github.io/content/blog/2020-05-26-path-tracing-part-i/index.md

 ---

-Ray tracing and to a greater extent, its sister algorithm, path tracing, have always fascinated me, beginning back in my high school days.
+Ray tracing and to a greater extent, its sister algorithm, path tracing, have always fascinated me.
 At its core, the idea of ray tracing is remarkably elegant: simulate the bounces of light in a scene and capture those photons that manage to make it to a camera.
 This is unlike rasterization, which, although fast, is inelegant and not physically accurate.

-In fact, here was one of the very first images I rendered back then with a simple recursive ray tracer:
+In fact, here was one of the very first images I rendered back in high school with a simple recursive ray tracer written in Java:

 ![Old Ray Tracer](./high_school.jpg)